Skip to main contentScroll Top

 Some other suggestions

-To conclude this article, I wanted to give some ideas and other places to explore.
-To drive home the point that yes, Singapore is not just a city made of soulless buildings as I have just partly demonstrated.
+To conclude this article, I wanted to offer a few suggestions and other places to explore.
+This is to emphasize that Singapore is not just a city of soulless buildings, as I have partly demonstrated.

 Well, I know that at first, I didn't want to go on and on so as to stay focused on what I saw there, and I tried not to add too much, but I can't help but share this bonus with you, which I won't fail to visit next time!